railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 TAQ000        12                 Unit
 ============  =================  ===============

-.. tip:: **Definition**  *Bill of Materials*
+.. tip:: Bill of Materials

    To see the Bill of Materials in tree view, use the menu *Manufacturing > Configuration > Bill of Materials > Bill of Materials Structure*.

 .. figure:: images/mrp_bom_tree.png
    :align: center

    *Bill of Materials structure.*

-Use the menu Manufacturing > Configuration > Bill of Materials > New Bill of Materials to define a new Bill of Materials.
+Use the menu *Manufacturing > Configuration > Bill of Materials > New Bill of Materials* to define a new Bill of Materials.

-.. tip::  **Point**   *The different views*
+.. tip::The different views

     To change the view in the Bill of Materials you can: